petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/dynamic-data-lists/creating-data-lists.md

 ## Creating List Records

-By default, only administrators have permission to add records to a data list.
+By default, only administrators have permission to add records to a data list[^1].
 To give other users this permission,

 1. Navigate to *Content & Data* &rarr; *Dynamic Data Lists*.